Sticky Password is a highly secure password manager, but can’t quite compete for the title of best in class.

 Sticky Password provides apps for all the major hardware platforms, including macOS, Windows, iOS, and Android.
 The platform is also compatible with almost all web browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, and other more obscure options like Vivaldi, Comodo Dragon and Sidekick.

 Our only disappointment is that there is no specific software for Linux systems, which is available with many competitors.

 Nonetheless, the apps themselves are easy to download and install.
 It’s necessary to make an account before logging in, but this simply requires an email and password.
 We also recommend installing the Sticky Password browser extensions.

-The ability to import passwords in bulk is also a nifty feature for businesses that are integrating a new password management solution into their business operations.
+The ability to import passwords in bulk is also a nifty feature for businesses that integrate a new password management solution into their business operations.

 The Sticky Password desktop application has a pleasing layout and makes it easy for the user to find important information and control their account.
 The security dashboard is particularly useful for visualizing security weaknesses.

 We were impressed with the speed of syncing.
 Using both a mobile and desktop device simultaneously resulted in a seamless experience.
-Once we had entered credential information on a desktop site, we were immediately able to log in password-free on a mobile device.
+Once we had entered credential information on a desktop site, we could immediately log in password-free on a mobile device.

 Top-notch security protocols are essential for any password manager, and Sticky Password doesn’t disappoint.
 Sticky Password uses all the industry-standard encryption protocols, and also goes further, offering innovative security features that are perfect for businesses.